Eyelid Surgery (Blepharoplasty) Nashville

 Day of Surgery

-Blepharoplasty is performed on an outpatient basis It lasts roughly one to two hours, unless performed with another procedure.
+Blepharoplasty is performed on an outpatient basis It lasts roughly one to two hours, unless performed with another procedure, like a facelift or brow lift.
 Incisions are made after the anesthetic is injected near the eyelid.
 The doctor will place the incisions in the natural crease of the eye for upper blepharoplasty, and just below the lower lashes for lower blepharoplasty.

 You can expect swelling and bruising of the eyelids after surgery.
 Your eyes may even swell shut, but this can be minimized by applying ice compresses.
 Do this for at least the first 24 hours following surgery.
 Discoloration may last 10 to 14 days.
 Sleep in a recliner or with your head elevated by two pillows, and remain upright as much as possible to reduce swelling.
 Also: